ItsTalha0/go_csv/README.md

 # go_csv
-The simples scv reader out there its specifically aimed at statistical and mathematical use.
-Work is in Progress.<br>
-Dire need of guidance and a mentor.
+This is the simples scv reader out there.
+It takes a csv file and parses out the content in 2d string array <br>
+#usage

+import